 Will the daily routine of finger pricking to monitor blood glucose levels finally come to an end for the millions living with diabetes?

-Diabetes affects over 422 million people worldwide.
+Diabetes affects over 425 million people worldwide.
 Diabetics have to test their blood sugar several times a day, usually by pricking their finger with a lancet.
-This can be uncomfortable and painful for many, which can result in less frequent testing and therefore a poorer control of blood sugar levels.
+This can be uncomfortable and painful for many, which can result in less frequent testing and consequently a poorer control of blood sugar levels.

-Several companies in Europe are looking for needle-free alternatives that can make the lives of millions easier.
-Some of them are already available and others still in development.
-Let’s have a look at them.
+To combat this problem, several companies in Europe are looking for needle-free alternatives that could make the lives of millions of people with diabetes easier.
+Some of them are already available and others are still in development.

-Available to diabetics in the UK, FreeStyle Libre consists of a small sensor patch that is placed on the arm and can be worn for up to 14 days.
+Available in the US, Canada and in Europe, the FreeStyle Libre consists of a small sensor patch that is placed on the arm and can be worn for up to 14 days.
 Developed by Abbott Diabetes Care, the patch measures glucose levels in the interstitial fluid between the cells right under the skin.

 Although the measurements are not as accurate as using a blood test, the device allows patients to monitor their glucose levels continuously and wirelessly, either using a reading device or downloading an app on their phones.